Young protester jailed after chaos in Bolton clash

-A 19-year-old man has been sentenced to two months in prison following his involvement in a protest that took place in Bolton on Sunday, August 4, 2024.
+A 19-year-old man has been sent to prison for two months after causing havoc during a rowdy protest in Bolton on August 4, 2024.

-James Nelson, of Victoria Road, Horwich, appeared before Manchester Magistrates’ Court on Tuesday.
-He pleaded guilty to causing criminal damage during the protest, which saw widespread disorder and clashes with police.
+James Nelson, from Victoria Road, Horwich, faced Manchester Magistrates’ Court on Tuesday.
+He pleaded guilty to causing criminal damage amid the protest, which spiralled into chaos and violent run-ins with police.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.